 - Participants will review the video footage taken from the previous session and will be asked to critique what they see.
-They will be asked to consider: what they liked about the interviews, what they thought worked well, and what they thought did not work. - During this time the group will review effective and non-effective interviewing techniques, particularly as they pertain to the asking of questions.
+They will be asked to consider: what they liked about the interviews, what they thought worked well, and what they thought did not work. - During this time the group will review effective and non-effective interviewing techniques.